ioenotes/ioenotes/content/english/syllabus/computer/year2-part1/theory-of-computation-enct-203.md

 2. Sipser, M. (2006), *Introduction to the Theory of Computation*, Thomson Course Technology
 3. Rosen, K. (2006), *Discrete Mathematics and Its Applications*, McGraw-Hill Education
 4. Aho, A. V. (2003), *Compilers: Principles, Techniques and Tools (for VTU)*, Pearson

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Theory of Computation (ENCT203) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year2-part1/theory-of-computation-enct-203.md).
-Your help is invaluable in keeping this resource beneficial for all students!